This could be either one. They look identical!

 Whiteflies have long been considered a major pest of ornamental crops.
 Until 1986, the primary pest species was the greenhouse whitefly (GHWF), Trialeurodes vaporariorum (Westwood).
 In 1986, Bemisia tabaci (Gennadius) was found attacking an array or ornamental plants in Florida greenhouses.
 Scientists in Florida soon realized that this species was causing damage different than any ever attributed to whiteflies.
 This damage caused many plants to show signs of being infested because the plants turned yellow, white or silver depending on the specific host plant.
 Because various squash species tuned silver when infested with the B-biotype (also known as Bemisia argentifolii Bellows & Perring) this biotype was given the common name, silverleaf whitefly (SLWF).
 Throughout the following discussion we will refer to this whitefly as either the B-biotype of Bemisia tabaci or SLWF.

 The Q biotype--In March 2005, Dr. Tim Dennehy (University of Arizona) reported the detection of the Q-biotype of Bemisia tabaci.
 This detection came after testing whiteflies collected from poinsettia in a retail outlet.
 These whiteflies were collected in December of 2004 as part of a pesticide resistance monitoring program in Arizona.
 Most of the samples had been from cotton and other crops, poinsettia and ornamental crops were not the primary focus of this monitoring program.
 Drs.
 Judy Brown, Tim Dennehy (University of Arizona) and Frank Byrne (University of California) independently verified the whitefly as being the 'Q-biotype'.
-This is the first time this particular strain has been found in the United States.
+This was the first time this particular strain had been found in the United States.
 The Q-biotype is thought to have originated from the Mediterranean region and has been associated with whitefly control problems.
-Dr. Dennehy determined that the strain of whiteflies collected from the poinsettia (Poinsettia-04) can be characterized as being virtually immune to the IGR pyriproxyfen (Distance), having strikingly reduced susceptibility to the IGR buprofezin (Talus) and a reduced susceptibility to the neonicotinoids insecticides imidacloprid (Marathon or Merit), acetamiprid (TriStar) and thimethoxam (Flagship).
+Dr. Dennehy determined that the strain of whiteflies collected from the poinsettia (Poinsettia-04) could be characterized as being virtually immune to the IGR pyriproxyfen (Distance), having strikingly reduced susceptibility to the IGR buprofezin (Talus) and a reduced susceptibility to the neonicotinoids insecticides imidacloprid (Marathon or Merit), acetamiprid (TriStar) and thimethoxam (Flagship).

 Description and Biology